-Betamax makes a hoist and trolley system that fastens to our standard overhead protection/winter covering, but it cantilevers the load off the side of the tower, which limits the lifting capacity.
+Betamax makes a hoist and trolley system that fastens to our standard overhead protection/winter covering, but it cantilevers the load off the end of the tower, which limits the lifting capacity.

 OUR NEW SYSTEM

 We are showing here the Betamax Leo hoist.
-Its capacity is 1,000 pounds single line (200-foot lift), and 2,000 pounds double line (100-foot lift).
+Its capacity is 1,000 pounds rigged single line (200-foot lift), and 2,000 pounds rigged double line (100-foot lift).
 It lifts 80 feet per minute single line and 40 feet per minute double line.
-That may sound slow, but think about how much material you can land on the scaffold if you land 300 brick, or a triple batch of mortar, every 5 minutes.
+That may sound slow, but think about how much material you can land on the scaffold if you land 300 brick, or a triple batch of mortar every five minutes.

 This view shows the guardrail panels.
 The closest one is in the stored position, the farthest one is in place to guard the opening created when the boards are rolled to the sides.